BestTimesToVisit.com Logo

 Top Things to Do

 Ascend Wellington's iconic cable car for breathtaking views, then wander through the tranquil Wellington Botanic Garden.
-Explore hidden corners, discover native flora, and maybe even spot some of the garden's resident kea birds.
-Pack a picnic for a truly memorable experience; the best views are from the top.
+Explore hidden corners, discover native flora, and enjoy the city panorama from various vantage points.
+Pack a picnic for a truly memorable experience; the best views are from the northern end of the gardens.

 See all 8 things to do →